When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • Recovery period after acute myocardial infarction or stroke;

-• Aortic aneurysm, heart aneurysm, carotid sinus aneurysm;
+• Aortic aneurysm, cardiac aneurysm, carotid sinus aneurysm;

 • Hypertensive crisis;